kavindu12/springboot-oauth2/README.md

 # springboot-oauth2

-1)In order to install all the dependencies  use maven build tool open the terminal or command prompt in windows go to source folder where pom.xml file is and type.
+1)In order to install all the dependencies you should use maven build tool open the terminal or command prompt in windows go to source folder where pom.xml file is and type.

 #mvn clean install